NLO Merging

 Pythia offers two NLO merging approaches.
 Both of these methods have been presented in [Lon13].
 The goal of NLO merging is to extend tree-level multi-jet merging methods to next-to-leading order accuracy in QCD, for every available jet multiplicity.
 If for example NLO calculations for Higgs + 0 jet, Higgs + 1 jet and Higgs + 2 jets were available, NLO merging allows to simultaneously describe 0-, 1- and 2-jet observables with NLO accuracy.
 Further jets can, depending on additional tree-level input, be described by additional tree-level matrix elements.
 In the example, it would be possible to achieve NLO accuracy for 0-, 1- and 2-jet observables, tree-level accuracy for 3-, 4- and 5-jet configurations, and use the parton shower approximation for events with more than five jets.

 The two NLO merging methods implemented in Pythia are called NL3 (for Nils Lavesson + Leif Lönnblad) and UNLOPS (for unitarised NLO+PS merging).
 Both of these schemes require Les Houches Event File input that is generated by tree-level or NLO matrix element generators.
 Currently, Pythia requires NLO input generated within the POWHEG framework.
 The generation of sensible input will be discussed below.
-The two NLO merging methods are illustrated in the sample main programs main87.cc (introducing NL3 ) and main88.cc (introducing UNLOPS).
-Before describing these programs, we would like to outline the differences between the two approaches.
+The two NLO merging methods are illustrated in the sample main programs main162.cc together with the command files main162nl3.cmnd (introducing NL3 ) and main162unlops.cc (introducing UNLOPS).
+Before describing the example program, we would like to outline the differences between the two approaches.

 UNLOPS is a generalisation of the UMEPS multi-jet merging scheme.
 Since UMEPS is already slightly more complicated than CKKW-L, this makes UNLOPS more complicated than NL3.
 The basic idea however remains the same: Start from a tree-level merging scheme (in this case UMEPS), remove all undesirable αsn+0- and αsn+1-terms from this result, and add back the "correct" description via POWHEG input samples.
 Again, since the "inclusive" scheme of [Lon13] was implemented in Pythia, it is necessary to handle explicit phase space subtractions.
 Similar to UMEPS, UNLOPS further ensures that the lowest-multiplicity cross section is given by the NLO result.
 This means that the UMEPS philosophy of "subtract what you add" needs to be extended to multi-leg NLO inputs.